 They’re quite intelligent which makes them trainable, but this also means that they’re clever, so don’t be surprised if they try to hoodwink you!
 This applies especially if they’re not particularly in the mood to do as they’re told (hence the obedience training).
 Make sure you train them to use all the approved dog bathrooms, whether they use your backyard or an indoor dog potty like Bark Potty as their personal potty.
 As long as you enforce your house rules fastidiously, your Aussie will take to them like fish to water!

-Did you know that Australian Shepherds are prone to heterochromia?
+Did you know that the Australian Shepherd breed is prone to heterochromia?
 Don’t worry, this is just a fancy way of saying that their eyes can be more than one color!
 It wouldn’t be unusual to see an Aussie with one brown eye and one blue.
 This isn’t even taking into account the sheer variety of eye colors they can have which includes blue, brown, green, amber, yellow, and hazel!

 They’re naturally short-tailed dogs which helps them be stealthier and is safer for working purposes.